itisacloud/ultralytics_multiband_support/README.md

 - **Tested Models & Tasks**
   – **Classification & Detection** on multispectral data: YOLOv8, YOLOv9, and YOLOv10
-  – Other tasks (segmentation, pose) may work but are currently untested or broken
+  – Other tasks (segmentation, pose) may work but are currently untested or brokene
+  - **Siamese** object level change detection for YOLOv9e.

 - **Usage Modes**
   – Train from scratch on your own multispectral dataset